 You can expect a business that employs dog walkers and provides additional services to earn substantially more than that.

-But how much do dog walkers charge per walk?
+But how much do dog walkers charge?

 We requested prices from both businesses and individuals.

 The table below shows an average of the prices given to us: